aponce6/Diversity-in-Cornell-Economics.github.io/pages/about_us.md

 <p><img src="../assets/phillips.jpg" alt="" width="30%"/></p>

-<p><strong>Grace Phillips</strong> is a Ph.D. student in the Economics program.
+<p><strong>Grace Phillips</strong> is a Ph.D. candidate in the Economics program.
 She is interested in labor, public, and the economics of crime as they relate to vulnerable populations.</p>

 <a href="https://twitter.com/Grace_Nettie">Grace's Twitter (@Grace_Nettie)</a>